chenyingshu/google_3dtile_collection/README.md

    - For Linux/Ubuntu, select "Use files in original location (create when necessary)"
        - There appears duplicate naming in unpacking issue in Linux Blender:
 4. Select necessary tile meshes.
-5. [OPTIONAL] Recommended for some renderer that supports only one mesh.
+5. [OPTIONAL] Recommended for some renderer that supports only one mesh, or small-scale model.
    - Press "Ctrl+J" to merge tile meshes into one.
    - If needed you can rescale the mesh with 0.1 ratio to scale down model size.
 7. _Main Menu > File > Export > Waterfront (.obj)_, in popup-window check _Limit to Selected Only_.